 Skip to content

-One-click deployment platforms
+One-click and CapRover deployment

 Overview

-CapRover provides a simplified deployment interface, handling SSL, updates, and backups through a web dashboard.
+CapRover is a developer-friendly platform for self-hosting Docker apps on your own server.
+It handles SSL, logs, and persistent volumes through a web dashboard.
 Support for more platforms is on the roadmap.

 1. Open your CapRover dashboard at https://captain.your-domain.com